-The Management has created a precedent for the Company's Succession Planning to improve organisational succession and talent development programs through the Six (6) Key Elements guidelines.
+The succession planning is vital to ensure a company always has the right leaders in place should a change takes place.
+It is thus important to develop and communicate the succession planning in a positive manner, in order to transmit information about the company's values, culture, and future direction.
+Therefore, the Management has created a precedent for the Company's Succession Planning to improve organisational succession and talent development programs through the Six (6) Key Elements guidelines.